Paying income tax | Western Cape Government

 Auto Assemesment - SARS does the filing for you

-Since August, SARS has been assessing a significant number of taxpayers automatically.
+SARS is able to assess a significant number of taxpayers automatically.
 If you accept the outcome, you don't have to complete a return because they would've done that for you.

-If you were auto-assessed, you would've been notified per SMS in August – so there'll be no need for you to call them or visit a branch.
+If you are auto-assessed, you are notified per SMS – so there'll be no need for you to call them or visit a branch.
 The SMS will direct you to eFiling or the SARS MobiApp to either “Accept” or “Edit” the return.

-Some taxpayers may have received communication before 1 August 2020 indicating why they won't be auto-assessed or alerting them to their 2019 return submission findings.
+Some taxpayers may receive communication indicating why they are not able be auto-assessed or alerting them to their return submission findings.
 This will help them to submit outstanding returns.
-Please adhere to the communication and submit any outstanding returns as soon as possible, to avoid delays in filing your 2020 return, and to ensure a seamless experience this year.
+Please adhere to the communication and submit any outstanding returns as soon as possible, to avoid delays in filing your return, and to ensure a seamless experience.

 If you're not registered for eFiling or you'd like to download the SARS MobiApp, watch helpful tutorial videos on the SARS YouTube channel.